 So far in our financial goals blog series, we’ve talked about why it’s important to have a budget.
 We also talked about strategies for creating a budget.
-Later in January, we tackled yet another topic: learning about money and getting familiar with money topics and trends.
-(It’s only February, and look at what you’ve already accomplished!)
+At the beginning of the year, we tackled yet another topic: learning about money and getting familiar with money topics and trends.

 Let’s turn our focus to erasing debt.